 Since the pandemic began and companies needed to protect remote workforces, Palo Alto Networks GlobalProtect has been one of our fastest growing security tools, with 50% growth since the end of February.
 Looking at people-centric tools, security awareness training tool KnowBe4 has grown 46% since the start of 2020.
 Expanding our lens to include personal app use, we see that most of our top hotel and lodging apps measured growth in the fractions of percentages, or negative numbers.
-Two apps were exceptions:

-- Airbnb saw nearly 11% growth year over year, including 3% growth since the end of February - Disneyland Resort hotels grew 14% year over year and nearly 6% since the end of February
+One app was an exception: Airbnb saw nearly 11% growth year over year, including 3% growth since the end of February.